h2oai/nitro/help/docs/guide/format.md

 Nitro's templates are more powerful than Python's formatted string literals (f-strings) in at least two ways:

 - Nitro's formatting is _locale-sensitive_.
-For example, if a number `123456.789` was used in a template, users in the United States would see `123,456.789`, Germany would see `123,456.789`, and India would see `1,23,456.789`.
+For example, if a number `123456.789` was used in a template, the number would show up as `123,456.789` in the United States, `123.456,789` in Germany, and `1,23,456.789` in India.
 - You can pass _styles_ to control how each element is displayed, much like a box's visual style.
-For example, the number `total` below uses the `cur-USD` currency style, which shows the number in US Dollars, and `quota` uses the `pct` style, which shows the percentage.
+For example, the number `total` below uses the `cur-USD` currency style, which shows the number in US Dollars, and `quota` uses the `pct` style, which shows the number as a percentage.

 ```py